sjbrown/flicklient/server/README.md

 ## Build the project:

+Open a terminal in this directory.

 `docker-compose build`

-Open a terminal in this directory.
+Then:

 `docker-compose up db`

 Running this it will not start the web server, but that's fine.
-Just Ctrl-C it when it's done initializing.
+Just Ctrl-C it when it's done initializing (after 20 seconds or so).
 This first time is just to create the db container and get it ready for the migrate
 command: